ManageIQ/manageiq-documentation/auth/openid_connect.md

 Providers.

-The current implementation secures the Appliance’s Web administrative and self service UI with OIDC.
+The current implementation secures the Appliance’s Web administrative and Self-Service UI with OIDC.

 1. [Requirements](#requirements)